Team

 Xiaoyi Lan is a PhD student in the Department of Civil and Environmental Engineering, Cross-disciplinary Program, University of Alberta.
 She obtained her bachelor’s degree in chemical engineering, University of Alberta.
 She is currently co-supervised by Dr. Yaman Boluk (Engineering), and Dr. Adesida (Surgery).
 Her research is focused on advancing the capabilities of human nasal fabrication.
 Specifically, she is working on 3D bioprinting of mechanical robust cartilage for nasal reconstructive surgery and in bioink rheological analysis.

-Alex Szojka
+Dr. Alex Szojka

 Alex Szojka is a graduate of biology and mechanical engineering programs at the University of Calgary.
 He joined Dr Adesida’s research group in 2015 to create biomimetic 3D printed meniscus scaffolds for meniscus tissue engineering.
 Alex returned from 2016-2021 to complete his PhD in Experimental Surgery.
 In close collaboration with colleagues, he developed a strategy called, “mechano-hypoxia conditioning” to enhance formation of engineered human meniscus fibrocartilage.